FAQ - Faculty and Staff

 - Interstate 49, from County Line Road in Springdale to West Fork city limits, is open for travel

-- Conditions appear to allow students, faculty and staff to safely reach campus
+- Conditions appear to allow students, faculty and staff to safely reach campus or home

 - University of Arkansas home page: In the event inclement weather affects the university's operating status, a graphic link to detailed information and policies will be placed prominently on the university's homepage.